YatesyTea/YatesyTea/README.md

 # Daniel Yates
 <img src="README.resources/blossoms.jpeg" alt="Blossoms">

-# Software Test Engineer for Cambridge Kinetics
+# Software Engineer for Tokenovate
 💬 Enquire about help with open source or charity projects <br/>
 📫 How to reach me: [Email](mailto:yates.dev@outlook.com), [LinkedIn.](https://www.linkedin.com/in/yates-dev/)<br/>
-👍 Proud to be part of an ISO 9001 Certified company, and compliant with all requirements!
+👍 Proud to be part of an ISO 27001 Certified company, and compliant with all requirements!

 Hi, I'm Dan,